-In order to run a quality volleyball program, club, or event, I believe there are six components that you must have:
+To operate a quality volleyball program, club, or event, six components must be in place:

 Courts